alexandrastna/AI-for-ESG/README.md

 ---

-## Thesis 7.1  : Creating .jsonl batch files
+## Phase 7.1  : Creating .jsonl batch files

 - Load ESG sentences from the DataFrame.
 - Create 4 `.jsonl` batch files using a fixed system prompt.